-We recently popped up to #3 in the organic results on Google for “seo madison” after launching our website last July, and we believe links played a deciding role in this ranking.
+We started ranking in the top 3 organic results on Google for “seomadison” after launching our website last July, and we believe links played a deciding role in this ranking.

-The paid SEO tool Ahrefs shows we’ve earned at least 126 backlinks in 8 months.
+The paid SEO tool Ahrefs shows we’ve earned at least 184 backlinks.

 That number of links would probably be overkill for most local businesses, but we needed to be aggressive in our link building to compete with six pages of competitors who also do this professionally.
 We knew links would be important, so we took earning them seriously.
 If you want lots more visitors to your website, you should take links seriously, too.